autonity/docs.autonity.org/oracle/install-oracle/index.md

     ```

    (where `latest` can be replaced with another version)

-   Note that the data source plugins are included as part of the Docker image at the directory path `/usr/local/bin/plugins`.

    ::: {.callout-note title="Note" collapse="false"}
    For more information on using and pulling Docker images from GHCR, see GitHub docs [Working with the container registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry).